-Hugh Jackman may shoot an R-rated version of 'The Wolverine'.
+Hugh Jackman admits it is a possibility there will be an R-rated version of 'The Wolverine'.

 The Australian actor is set to reprise the comic book character for a second spin-off movie from the 'X-Men' series, following on from 'X-Men Origins: Wolverine', and he admits director James Mangold is discussing with him the possibility of shooting two sets of scenes so an R-rated version - meaning those under 17 would require a parent or guardian to see it - of the film could be released.